 Table 1 shows the body weight gain and haemoglobin concentration in rats of different groups during entire experimental period.
-The weight of the group I and group II rats did not differ significantly (P<0.05) as compared to the control, whereas the haemoglobin concentration was found to be maximum in group I animals as compared to the other group.

-The result in Table 2 shows a significantly (P<0.05) increased activities of AST and ALP observed in Group I and II animals as compared to the control animals.
-ALT were less than 20.00 IU/L for all the test and control animals and its activity was significantly high in treated groups.
+The weight of the group I and group II were not differ significantly (P<0.05) as compared to the control. whereas haemoglobin concentration was found to be maximum in group I animals as compared to other group.
+The result in Table 2 shows a Significant (P<0.05) increased activities of AST and ALP were observed in Group I and II animals as compared to the control animals.
+ALT were less than 20.00 IU/L for all the test and control animals and activity was significantly high in treated groups.

 ACP has the highest value (16.16) in group II animals compared to (12.18) in Group I and in control animals (9.11).
-HDL-C for group I, group II and control animals were 26.90, 29.10 and 28.00 respectively and animals of group II had higher values as compared to control and group I. The LDL level in group II ( $33.10\pm6.60$ mg/L) was higher as compared to control ( $32.00\pm0.10$ mg/L) and group I ( $33.40\pm0.70$ mg/L) animals.
+HDL-C for group I, group II and control animals were 26.90, 29.10 and 28.00 respectively and animals of group II are higher as compared to control and group I. The LDL level in group II ($33.10\pm6.60Mg/L$) was higher as compared to control ($32.00\pm0.10Mg/L$) and group I ($33.40\pm0.70Mg/L$) animals.